jd-fj/favorite_things_cli/readme.md

 ```

 ### **Uninstall tool**
-If you wish to uninstall the tool, run the following
+If you wish to uninstall the tool, run the following and delete the folder
 ```
 $ npm uninstall --location=global favorite_things_cli
 ```